Cognigy/Documentation/docs/en/docs/live-agent/conversation-workflow.md

 ### Assign Team
 <div class="divider"></div>

-Click on the drop-box below Assigned Team and select the team to which this conversation belongs.
+Click on the drop-box within the Assigned Team menu and select the Team to which this Conversation belongs.

 <figure>